 Labels are the main form of communication between purchasers, feed business operators (FBOs) and enforcement authorities.
 The prime purpose of labels is to provide clear, accurate and honest information about a product that may facilitate the buying act of the purchaser.
-Product labels help communicate characteristics of the product, and allow consumers to make informed choices on product suitability.
-This can be supported by claims, which allow for differentiation between pet food products.
-Not only can they be a useful marketing tool for FBOs, they can also be informative for consumers, to help them in choosing a product from the many options available .
-A study into dog owner purchasing habits suggested that claims relating to targeted nutrition resonated with a majority (84.5%) of dog owners (Banton, et al., 2021).
+Product labels help communicate the product’s characteristics and allow consumers to make informed choices on product suitability.
+This can be supported by claims that will enable differentiation between pet food products.
+They can be a helpful marketing tool for FBOs.
+They can also be informative for consumers to help them choose a product from the many options available.
+A study into dog owner purchasing habits suggested that claims relating to targeted nutrition resonated with most dog owners (84.5%) (Banton et al., 2021).

 Ingredient and product attributes have become key focal points among consumers (Nielsen, 2019).
-This correlates positively to growing trend of humanisation in the pet industry.
+This correlates positively to a growing trend of humanisation in the pet industry.
 Consumers increasingly see their pets as family members and are prepared to spend more on pet food and pet-related products (Robeco, 2020).
-Most pet owners reported giving equal or more priority to buying healthy food for their pets compared to themselves (Schleicher, et al., 2019).
-This suggests that the presence of health or functional ingredient-related claims are an important factor in the decision-making process.
-Due to their strong influence, it is imperative that claims comply with regulation.
+Most pet owners reported giving equal or more priority to buying healthy food for their pets compared to themselves (Schleicher et al., 2019).
+This suggests that health or functional ingredient-related claims are an important factor in the decision-making process.
+Due to their strong influence, claims must comply with the regulation.

 • Well established and recognised knowledge already exists

 • Claims are accepted in the industry, e.g. Vitamin A, to help maintain normal vision.